Bachelor of Science in Electrical Engineering

 2. STUDENT OUTCOMES

-The Program of Study follows the accreditation agency “the Accreditation Board for Engineering and Technology” (ABET) in learning outcome criteria implemented in alignment with AUM’s vision and educational philosophy.
+The Program of Study follows the ABET student outcomes criteria implemented in alignment with AUM’s vision and Learning and Educational Philosophy.
 Graduates of Electrical Engineering must have demonstrated:

 3. CAREER OPPORTUNITIES